AameenaSana/Blockchain-World/README.md

 ##  About Blockchain World

-The one place where people can read about the amazing world of blockchain and contribute the learning resources and also contribute the projects you have build on blockchain.
+The one place where people can read about the amazing world of blockchain and contribute to the learning resources and also to the projects that you have build on blockchain.

 ## How to Contribute?